1211711/cogsi2526-1211711-1210631/CA2/Part1/README.md

             ...
         }
         ```
-        1. To make the file easier to maintain and to be more consistent we can define a variable for the junit version
+        1. To make the file easier to maintain and to be more consistent we defined a variable for the junit version
-           and then use it like `${junitVersion}"`
+           and then used it like `${junitVersion}"`:
+            ```gradle
+            def junitVersion = '5.8.1'
+            ...
+            dependencies {
+                ...
+                testImplementation 'org.junit.jupiter:junit-jupiter-api:${junitVersion}'
+                testRuntimeOnly 'org.junit.jupiter:junit-jupiter-engine:${junitVersion}'
+                ...
+            }
+            ```
     3. Add a task in [build.gradle](./gradle_basic_demo-main/build.gradle) in order to run the tests from the _junit_
        framework:
         ```gradle